Stop Recreating the Wheel: Local Government Organizations Sharing Accessibility Information

 We really want to learn from your experiences and we want to have a conversation with people listening.
 So we thank you so much for your time and we will see you in our next episode.
 Thank you.

-If you have questions related to the accessibility of your technology, please contact us to discuss how we can help.
+If you are experiencing any legal issues related to the accessibility of your technology, please contact us to discuss how we can help.

 Leave a Reply